Scalr/terraform-scalr-migrate-tfc/README.md

 - Trigger patterns handling
 - Workspace locking in TFC/E after migration to avoid conflicting runs

-At the end, the Scalr Terraform provider code will be generated to continue to manage the Scalr objects in the future.
-A Scalr management environment and workspace will be created to use for the management of the Scalr environments and workspaces.
+At the end of the migration, the Scalr Terraform provider code will be generated, allowing you to continue managing Scalr objects with code.
+A Scalr management environment and workspace will be created for managing Scalr environments and workspaces.

 # Usage